 Love the movies?
 AMC and Regal Cinemas have gift cards that are in the double digits.

 I stock up on Home Depot and Lowe’s gift cards on the regular because those cards are as good as cash money for me.

 I’m looking right now and there’s a 1-800-Flowers gift card at nearly 40% off.
 People look to sell gift cards because they can’t use them, you get to benefit.

 We love going to Seasons 52 for happy hour.
-Their food is good, the drinks are tasty, and prices are great.
+Their food is good, the drinks are tasty, and the prices are great.
 Seasons 52 is a Darden Restaurant and you can get Darden Restaurant gift cards at 12-18% off.
-It’s a no brainer.
+It’s a no-brainer.